-Several studies have proved that animal feed is frequently contaminated with foodborne bacterial pathogens.
-This accounts for single feedstuffs but also for heat-treated final feed.
+Several studies have proved that animal feed can be contaminated with foodborne bacterial pathogens.
+This includes single feed materials but also heat-treated final feed.
 Several studies conclude that most samples positive for Salmonella originate from the raw materials section of feed mills (Jones et al. 2004).
 Most final feed from feed mills is heat-treated and theoretically the occurrence of Salmonella in final feed should be non-existing.
 This of course is only the case if the heat-treatment is sufficiently effective and if no recontamination occurs.
 A Danish study conducted by Israelsen et al. (1996) revealed different critical points in the pelleting process in Danish feed mills and demonstrated that heat-treated feed is easily recontaminated at different points in the production line.
 This study is supported by a recent study by T. B. Pedersen et al. (unpublished data 2007) where the effect of the heat-treatment of poultry feed on bacterial reduction was studied.
-The findings in this study indicate the possibility of low-level Salmonella organism in feed consumed by young chicks can lead to infection (Milner et al. 1952), therefore, though feedstuffs might not in general be heavily contaminated, feed as the source of infection in animals should not be overlooked.
+The findings in this study showed that a low-level Salmonella contamination in final (heat-treated) feed can occur.
+It has been demonstrated that as few as one Salmonella organism in feed consumed by young chicks can lead to infection (Milner et al. 1952), therefore, though feedstuffs might not in general be heavily contaminated, feed as the source of infection in animals should not be overlooked.

 Several incidents have been reported in which human illness was traced back to contaminated animal feed.
-A semi-quantitative risk assessment of human health impact of Salmonella contamination of soybean feed products has been conducted by Hald et al. (2006).
+A semi-quantitative risk assessment of human health impact of Salmonella contamination of soybean feed products fed to pigs and cattle has been conducted by Hald et al. (2006).
 In this study it was estimated that up to 1.7% of the total number of registered human cases and up to 2.1% of the domestically acquired infections in the period 1999-2003 could be attributed to feed-borne serovars acquired through the consumption of Danish pork and beef.
 This study indicates that there is a link between contamination of animal feed and human salmonellosis.
 The total contribution of contaminated animal feed to human salmonellosis in Denmark is unknown.
 There is a need to collect all relevant data in order to assess the magnitude of the problem and to assess the methods currently available to prevent and control the problem.
 Therefore we performed a systematic review with the overall aim to assess the human-health impact of Salmonella in animal feed.

-In the review, we focused on assessing the animal feed as the primary source of introduction of Salmonella into the "farm to fork" chain.
-Salmonella introduced into the production systems through other transmissions routes, such as by rodents or birds and poor hygiene management were not considered.
+In the review, we focused on assessing animal feed as the source of introduction of Salmonella into the "farm to fork" chain.
 The study questions were defined, discussed and agreed upon by a project advisory group.
-The systematic review was conducted using a programme called SRS 4.0, which is a webbased programme using TrialStat's electronic systematic review (ESR) methodology.
+The systematic review was conducted using a programme called SRS 4.0, which is a web-based programme using TrialStat's electronic systematic review (ESR) methodology.
 Another aim of the study was also to evaluate the systematic review process as a tool to address a broad and complex issue as the one at hand.
 The more detailed objectives and methodologies of the study are described in the following section.